The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 - More Sophisticated

-adapting content difficulty to potentially predicting learning needs
+move beyond adapting content difficulty to potentially predicting

-before they arise, using richer data streams (including potentially
+learning needs before they arise, using richer data streams (including

-biometric data used ethically) and offering even more nuanced learning
+potentially biometric data used ethically) and offering even more nuanced

 - Advanced Immersive